-Including Role-play in a College
+Including Role-play in School

-Together with tutor colleagues, discuss Ms Opare's role-play lesson.
+Together with student teacher colleagues, discuss Ms Opare's role-play lesson.

 Considering the topics that you are about to teach, is that lesson useful to you?
 If not, can you think of another topic that would lend itself to role-play?
-As a group, prepare to use a role-play idea and script with student teachers in your college.
+As a group, prepare to use a role-play idea and script with pupils in your school.

-For instance, the sub-topic 'energy transformations' is in DBE Integrated Science 1, Year 1 Semester 1, Physics Section, Unit 2, Energy, Work and Power).
-When doing this, role-play may help with the idea of a form of energy changing into another form.
+For instance, for the sub-topic 'energy transformations', a role-play may help with the idea of a form of energy changing into another form.
 In a vehicle engine, the chemical energy of the fuel changes into heat energy when the fuel burns in the cylinder.
 The heat energy causes the gas to expand.
 This force moves the piston.
 This is motion energy.
 The motion energy transfers to the axle - the wheels turn.
-Students might be able to play the roles of 'energy forms' and depict how one form transforms into another form.
+Pupils might be able to play the roles of 'energy forms' and depict how one form transforms into another form.
 You can use the activity plan template found in the appendix.

-Figure 35.
-A tutor discusses role-play with her students
+Figure 32.
+A tutor discusses role-play with her student teachers